skippie81/ansible-sshconfig-inventory/README.md

 # ansible-sshconfig-inventory
 Use your .ssh/config as source for ansible inventory

-Will create an inventory containng all your hosts in your ssh config file.
+Will create an json format ansible inventory containing all your hosts in your ssh config file.
+Grouped by domain names and with some extra option if needed.

 **Disclaimer:** this is work in progress.